What is Volleyball?

 Volleyball can be painful and sometimes even cause injury.
 It is important to have the proper equipment to make sure that you are always staying safe and are able to perform to the best of your ability.
 Important equipment includes:

 - Ankle Braces

 - Proper Footwear (volleyball shoes contain a gum rubber sole to provide maximum traction)

 - Ball Pump

-The objective of volleyball is to send the ball over the net in 3 hits or less so that the opposing team can't return the ball or prevent it from hitting the ground in their court.
+The objective of volleyball is to send the ball over the net in three hits or less so that the opposing team can’t return the ball or prevent it from hitting the ground in their court.
 Each team has three touches to attempt to return the ball.
 The game starts with a ball put into play by a serve that is hit by the server over the net to the opposing team.
 When the receiving team wins a turn (a volley) it will gain the right to serve and the players rotate one position clockwise.

 Positions and Roles

 Outside Hitter: Considered to be the focal point of the offense and completes most of the attack hits.
 The outside hitter is also one of the primary passers and plays in both the front and back row.

 Opposite Hitter: This player tends to have the most versatility and can excel on both offense and defense.
 The opposite hitter also must have impressive jumping skills, and should be able to hit the ball from the front and back rows.